keras-team/governance/rfcs/20200928-keras-cv-single-stage-2d-object-detection.md

 We aim at providing the core primitive components for training and serving single-stage two-dimensional object detection models, such as Single-Shot MultiBox Detector (SSD), RetinaNet, and You-Only-Look-Once (YOLO).
+Pretrained models will also be provides, similar to keras-applications.

 ## Key Benefits